Learn Thai Massage in Thailand

 of a good Thai masseur,” I am not to hope for “any gains…material profit nor glory or fame.”
 And in the process of learning Thai massage I have come closer to understanding the culture, history, and people.

 There are many courses and each school has its own philosophy and methods of teaching.
 Search online before deciding on one that fits your needs.
-Here are two favorites:
+Here are some favorites:

 The Sunshine Massage School (Northern Style, Chiang Mai), www.sunshine-massage-school.com.